CarlesLlorens/Practical-Machine-Learning-Coursera-Course/Assignment_1.md

     crossvalidationdata  <- train[-partition, ]

 Next, we build the model using 4-fold cross validation.
-Take a subset of 6000 observations in trainigdata because the entire training data causes Out of Memory in my computer.
+Take a subset of 6000 observations in trainig data because the entire training data causes Out of Memory in my computer.
 We also control the processing time for do the train.

     # I use the Random Forests method